thery/minirubik/README.md

 This is a certified solver for the Rubik 2x2

-The formalisation is explained in the file `paper.pdf`,
+The formalisation is explained in the file [paper.pdf](https://github.com/thery/minirubik/blob/master/paper.pdf),

 A position of the cube is encoded by the constructor ``State`` that takes 7 cubes (`C1`, `C2`, `C3`, `C4`, `C5`, `C6`, `C7`)